sooriyaarachchi/pybites.github.io-src/content/jul_indentation.md

 2. Limit the length of your lines to be 79 characters as per [Python specifications](https://www.python.org/dev/peps/pep-0008/#maximum-line-length).
 3. Save your files in a unix format (helpful for github sharing/interactions etc).

 Thanks to RealPython.com for this info.
-They've actually got a heap of other handy settings for vim in their [original article](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/).
+They've actually got a heap of other handy settings for Vim + Python in their [original article](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/).
 Definitely worth checking out!

 ## Conclusion